-Additionally, the MSFL uses Qualtrax[®], a quality assurance compliance software system to provide electronic control of documented operational procedures and process management.
+Additionally, the MSFL uses Qualtrax®, a quality assurance compliance software system to provide electronic control of documented operational procedures and process management.
+The Mississippi Forensics Laboratory's administrative team consists of the MSFL Director, two Deputy Directors (Administrative and Technical) the Bioscience Technical Leader the Regional

-The Mississippi Forensics Laboratory's administrative team consists of the MSFL Director, two Deputy Directors (Administrative and Technical), two Division Coordinators (Impression Evidence and Analytical), the Bioscience Technical Leader, the Regional Lab Managers, and the Quality Assurance/Quality Control (QA/QC) Manager.
+Deputy Directors (Administrative and Technical), the Bioscience Technical Leader, the Regional Lab Managers, and the Quality Assurance/Quality Control (QA/QC) Manager.
 Under this tier is a middle level of management which is composed of the Section Chiefs.